 Read this blog to get your answer.

 Instead of direct jumping for a remedy, many of you must be thinking:

 “Can my dog get lice?”

 Well, the straightforward answer is yes.
 Dogs do get lice.
 You don’t need a microscope to check lice on your dog.
-Puppy lice are very much visible with naked eyes.
-Many times bugs mistaken for lice.
+Puppy lice are very much visible to the naked eye.
+Many times bugs are mistaken for lice.
 Though, lice are petite-sized and brown in color critters.

 It is hard to distinguish between lice vs dandruff.
 The main difference between both is dandruff falls off by shaking, and lice won’t come quickly.

 Lice bites cause itchiness and led to roughness in the coat of your poach.
 Other than this, you can spot lice on dogs by following signs:

 - Your dog will always feel uneasy and restless.

 - Due to the inhibition of lice for a more extended period, your dog can become anemic.